Tattoo Aftercare

 Be gentle with yourself

-If you follow these advices, you body, skin and your tattoos will be looking youthful for many decades to come.
+If you follow these advices, your body, skin and your tattoos will be looking youthful for many decades to come.

 Something is not feeling right?